menacit/virt_base_course/10-hw_virt_options.md

 ## QEMU
 - Swiss army knife of emulation
 - Emulates BIOS/UEFI and devices
-- Security was not the highest priority
+- Designed with flexibility in mind, not security

 ![bg right:30%](images/10-mountains.jpg)